WenxinWang/SE500/readMe.md

 # Web Based Repository
 ### Software Engineering Discipline Course Project at Embry Riddle Aeronautical University

+## What did we have:
+* Launched a web based repository to upload, store, search, and display demos of software projects
+*	Led a five-member team implementing Agile software development methods under Git version control
+*	Customized, designed, and programmed online database using MySQL and Apache server on Linux
+*	Developed prototypes for graphical user interfaces, using PHP, HTML, CSS, and Webflow design tool

 ## Time
 Aug - Dec 2015
 ## Team members